 - Cultivate compassion

-The peace room is available for you and your family.
+The Peace Room at the Hospice is available for you and your family 24/7.
 It can be a place for prayers, reflection, mediation, and tranquillity.
 Feel free to read books, literature or write a message on the cards provided.
 In this room, we have various resources from different faiths and beliefs for you to use if needed.

 There is a wudu room for those who wish to use for ablution before prayers.